Your Library Card

 If you are interested in replacing the item with a new copy please talk to the Assistant Director.
 You will still be responsible for the $5.00 processing fee.

 The Library is supported by real estate taxes.
 Residents who live within the Library District's boundaries receive a free library card.
-Simply bring in appropriate ID (see list below) to receive a card good for 3 years.
-Children age 5 to 17 may also get a library card.
+Simply bring in appropriate ID (see list below).

 Two items are required.
 One picture ID and one item with current address.
 If your picture ID also has your current address, then the second item only needs to have your first and last name.